Tool Introduction

 - A: This tool supports four Snefru algorithms: Snefru128/2, Snefru128/8, Snefru256/4, and Snefru256/8.

-- Q: What scenarios is Snefru hash primarily used for?
+- Q: What scenarios are Snefru hashes primarily used for?

-- A: Snefru hash is primarily used for data integrity verification, such as checking if a file has been tampered with during transmission or storage.
+- A: Snefru hashes are primarily used for data integrity verification, such as checking whether a file has been tampered with during transmission or storage.
 It can also be used for digital signatures and some lightweight authentication mechanisms, but due to its security being inferior to modern hash algorithms, it is not recommended for scenarios requiring high security.

 - Q: What is the format of the output Snefru hash value?